hborlik/EV2-Engine/current_notes.md

     - Scene saving and loading? how to save scenes

 ### Other todos
-1. Convert gbuffers to view space for position and world for normal
-2. BUGS:
+1. BUGS:
    - The normals for terrain are wrong! this is why only part of it shades (fixed)
-3. How are volumes going to be represented? sdf, voxels, something else?
+2. How are volumes going to be represented? sdf, voxels, AABB, something else?
-4. Fix shutdown order!
+3. Fix shutdown order!
 Terrain Renderer needs to be destroyed before Renderer and should be moved out of the class

-### Tree generation methods
-1. L-systems for branching skeletons

-2. See *Modeling* *the* *Mighty* *Maple* for Ramiform geometry that is used to model intersecting branches

 ### Terrain Generation
 Example based terrain generation has been explored and GAN based models offer a smooth